 A thorough spring cleaning gets your house sparkling, but it's not without hazards.
 Get off to a squeaky clean start but be sure to do it with caution and care.

 What are some safety tips for spring cleaning?

 After being cooped up all winter, it's time to bring a little freshness to your home.
 Follow these spring cleaning safety tips to avoid starting the season off on a broken foot.

 - Start with a schedule: Review your home, make a list of what is needed.
 Then you can prioritize and schedule your cleaning to keep from being overwhelmed.

 - Clear the clutter: Before you start cleaning, pick up any stray objects that you could trip over.

 - Work top to bottom: Start from the ceiling and work your way down.
 This will force the debris downward and help prevent re-dusting and re-cleaning.

-- Follow instructions: If the label on the cleaning product recommends wearing gloves or a mask, there's good reason for it.
+- Follow instructions: If the label on the cleaning product recommends wearing gloves, safety glasses or a mask, there's good reason for it.
 Gather the proper supplies before you start scrubbing.

 - Go mild: Only use hazardous cleaning agents such as ammonia and bleach when absolutely necessary.
 And never mix the two — you could create a toxic gas.

 - Ventilate: Even if it's chilly outside, open windows to circulate fresh air and help prevent chemical or allergic reactions.

 - Think green: Use homemade or green cleaners to help reduce your exposure to toxic cleaning chemicals.
 If you are considering buying green cleaning products, the United States Environmental Protection Agency (EPA) recommends taking a look at the brands and labels to make sure you are purchasing products that are safe for your family and the environment.

 - Keep cleaning products out of reach: Make sure kids and pets can't get access to them.